A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Modeling

 \section{Modeling}

-The model structure plays a critical role for NAT models to better capture the target side dependency.
-This section first introduces two popular model frameworks for NAT models: iteration-based methods and latent variable-based methods, then we summarize the efforts made on other enhancements-based methods for NAT models.
-The introduced methods are listed in the ``Modeling'' category of Table~\ref{tab:overview}, and Figure~\ref{fig:modeling} presents a few representative modeling methods.
+Model structure plays a critical role for NAT models to better capture the target side dependency.
+This section first introduces two popular frameworks for NAT: iteration-based methods and latent variable-based methods, then we summarize the efforts made on other enhancements-based methods for NAT models.
+The introduced methods are listed in the ``Modeling'' category of Table~\ref{tab:overview}.
+Representative methods are illustrated in Figure~\ref{fig:modeling} of the Appendix.